-The one-year countdown to Brexit ‘D-Day’ is looming (Friday 29 March 2019 will mark 365 days until we formally leave the EU), and there is much speculation over the future division of powers and responsibilities between the UK’s Competition and Markets Authority (CMA) and the European Commission.
+The one-year countdown to Brexit ‘D-Day’ has begun.
+The UK will formally leave the EU on 29 March 2019, at which point it may enter a transition period during which it will remain in the customs union and single market and continue to be bound by EU laws.
+There is much speculation over the future division of powers and responsibilities between the UK’s Competition and Markets Authority (CMA) and the European Commission.
 At present, it is anticipated that competition policy will represent one of the main areas of potential divergence going forward and below we share our thoughts on three topics of particular current interest:

 The CMA is making determined and conspicuous moves to bolster the war on cartels in the UK, following their first active marketing campaign aimed at cracking down on illegal activity.
 For example, it ran a social media campaign to encourage and facilitate the reporting of illegal cartel activity, as well as educating SMEs on their competition law obligations.
 The campaign encouraged people to ‘Be Safe, Not Sorry’ and offered a clear incentive to those who suspect the existence of cartel activity by advertising rewards of up to £100,000 to whistle blowers.
 This stepped-up effort saw a 30% increase in tip-offs in 2017.